blankwriter/cv-builder/README.md

  An application that accepts a job seeker's information and renders as a properly formatted cv.

  ## Customer Requirement
+Customer should to be able to fill a form a form which includes contact details, educational background and experience, and a formated cv with this details should be available for the user to print or download.

 ### Links